BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Now let's test the changes.

+Continuing in Visual Studio:

 1. Start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.

+Continuing in the web browser:

-1. Install and open the app in Microsoft Teams.
+1. In the app dialog, select **Open** to open the agent in Microsoft Teams.
 1. In the message box, enter +++/new+++ and send the message to clear the conversation history and start a new chat.
 1. In the message box, enter +++Can you suggest a candidate who is suitable for spanish speaking role that requires at least 2 years of .NET experience?+++ and send the message.
 Wait for the response.
 1. In the repsonse, select either the thumbs up (👍) or thumbs down (👎) icon.
 A feedback dialog is displayed.